AJMerr/MSE/README.md

 # MSE - In Memory KV Store
 A tiny, thread-safe, binary-safe key–value store written in Go.
-Built as part of a multi-repo capstone (HTTP framework → KV store → reverse proxy → Todo app).
+Built as part of a multi-repo capstone you can see [here](https://github.com/AJMerr/NYMToDo).

 ## Features
 - Concurrent and safe: sync.RWMutex guards a Go map